mili-project-manager/mili/docs/en/template.md

 ]
 ```

-Then, you can get the anwser from `view.answsers.key`.
+Then, you can get the answer from `resource.answsers.key`.